 Since 100 years more and more artificial lights illuminate the night.

 This makes the lives of people safer, but it harms many nocturnal animals.

 Again especially insects are suffering from this modern phenomenon.

-Street lighting and increased nighttime traffic are constantly decreasing the populations of moths and other light-sensitive species.
+Street lighting and increased nighttime traffic are continually decreasing the populations of moths and other light-sensitive species.

-Glowworms like fireflies have completely disappeared from most populated areas.
+Glowworms like fireflies have entirely disappeared from most populated areas.

 These beetles are particularly susceptible to light pollution.